TN-Holdings-LLC/psf-zero/README.md

   that PSF-Zero "helps quantum AI."
 No real hardware noise model was used, and where any actual device sits relative to that ~0.5% threshold is not established.
+- **NEW (2026-09-23).** Whether GPU execution changes any of this was tested separately, on a local RTX 4070 via PennyLane's public `lightning.gpu` device (`pennylane-lightning[gpu]`; no NVIDIA-specific integration was built) -- exact, noiseless statevector simulation only, since noisy (density-matrix) GPU simulation could not be made to work with this project's Qiskit version (`qiskit-aer-gpu` predates a Qiskit-2.0-era API change; not resolved).
+At 20-24 qubits GPU execution is 28-31x faster than CPU (`lightning.qubit`), confirmed on circuits actually produced by all three compilation strategies (Addendum 142).
+At 20-27 qubits, this project found no compile-time cliff (compile time stayed under 26 ms throughout);
+  PSF-Zero's compile-time edge over Qiskit's own bind-then-recompile was modest here (1.6-1.9x, far below the 100-1000x+ margins at the large-scale cliff), but was still enough to make PSF-Zero win on combined compile+execute time at 4 of 5 sizes tested (Addendum 144) -- **this effect is not PSF-Zero-specific: Qiskit's own bind-then-recompile achieves the identical two-qubit gate count and near-identical GPU execution speed (Addendum 124, reconfirmed in this GPU context by Addendum 142); PSF-Zero's own specific advantage remains compile speed at the large-scale cliff, not shown again in this smaller-scale GPU experiment.** Exact GPU simulation becomes unreliable above roughly 28 qubits: a WSL2-specific effect apparently lets CUDA allocations silently exceed the RTX 4070's 12 GB VRAM by spilling into system RAM, producing a 15x slowdown at 29 qubits with no error raised (Addendum 143) -- so this GPU comparison does not reach, and says nothing about, the 42-64-qubit cliff regime characterized elsewhere in this document.

 ## Working with us